Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.36.010 Residential Districts Established.

-(a) The following residential districts are hereby established: Suburban Residential, Urban Residential, High Urban Residential, Waterfront Residential, and Multi-Family Residential.
+(a) The following residential districts are hereby established: R4, WR, R6, R8-12, MFR.
 Each of these districts is designed and intended to secure for the persons who reside there a comfortable, healthy, safe, and pleasant environment in which to live, sheltered from incompatible and disruptive activities that properly belong in nonresidential districts.
 Other objectives of some of these districts are explained in the remainder of this section.

 14.36.020 Commercial Districts Established.

-(a) The following commercial districts are hereby established: Neighborhood Commercial, Central Business District, Local Business, Mixed Use, Planned Business District, and Sub-Regional Commercial.
+(a) The following commercial districts are hereby established: Business district, Commercial district, Central Business district, Local Business zone, and Planned Business district.
 These districts are created to accomplish the purposes and serve the objectives set forth in the remainder of this section.

-(c) The Central Business District (CBD) is designed to accommodate a wide variety of commercial activities (particularly those that are pedestrian-oriented) that will result in the most intensive and attractive use of the City’s central business district.
+(b) The Central Business district (CBD) is designed to accommodate a wide variety of commercial activities (particularly those that are pedestrian-oriented) that will result in the most intensive and attractive use of the City’s Central Business district.

 The following districts are hereby established primarily to accommodate enterprises engaged in the manufacturing, processing, creating, repairing, renovating, painting, cleaning, or assembling of goods, merchandise, or equipment: Light Industrial and General Industrial.
 The performance standards set forth in Part 1 of Chapter 14.44 place limitations on the characteristics of uses located in these districts.
 The limitations in the Light Industrial district are more restrictive than those in the General Industrial district.
 (Ord.
+1080, Sec.
+4, 2020; Ord.
 468, 1995)

 14.36.034 Public/Semi-Public District Established.